 Head Start: targeted for preschool-age children.
 Federally funded program and licensed as a day care center and provides additional services to children and families.

 School-age Child Care: seven or more children (kindergarteners through 12 year olds) during non-school hours.
-The minimum ratios of staff to children can be found here.

 Child care providers and child care staff regulated by the NYS Office of Children and Family services must: